kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ![image](CCITroubleshooting.jpg)<br>

-Figure 4: Troubleshooting Flows: Handling of pods requiring CCI driver and standard pods wihtout CCI Driver requirements in the case of unhealthy driver.<br><br>
+Figure 4: Troubleshooting Flows: Handling of pods requiring CCI driver and standard pods without CCI Driver requirements in the case of unhealthy driver.<br><br>

 After alpha phase if a CCI Driver fails, Pods associated with a driver which were about to be allocated will fail.
 To illustrate this lets consider some of the flows described on Figure 4.
-We distriguish between pods handled by CCI drivers(group 1 pods) and standard Pods(group 2 pods).
-Until the CCI driver is not started the pod admission of group 1 pods will fail with an admission error due to driver unavailabilty.
-Group 2 pods are not impaceted by and they can be deployed on the cluster.
+We distinguish between pods handled by CCI drivers(group 1 pods) and standard Pods(group 2 pods).
+Until the CCI driver is not started the pod admission of group 1 pods will fail with an admission error due to driver unavailability.
+Group 2 pods are not impacted by and they can be deployed on the cluster.
 After the CCI Driver comes online  the admission of group 1 pods can continue.
 The admission transactions of group 1 and 2 are mutually exclusive.
 In later time the driver becomes unhealthy and the admission of second pod from group 1 will fail.

 ###### How does this feature react if the API server and/or etcd is unavailable?

-Feature lives completly in kubelet and will not be impacted directly.
+Feature lives completely in kubelet and will not be impacted directly.

 ###### What are other known failure modes?